roolebo/tianocore.github.io/Legalese.md

 ## Licenses for TianoCore Contributions

-The preferred license for TianoCore is [[BSD-2-Clause|BSD License]].
-The TianoCore contributors agreement describes acceptable licenses for community contributions. https://raw.githubusercontent.com/tianocore/edk2/master/MdePkg/Contributions.txt
+The preferred license for TianoCore is [[BSD+Patent|BSD Plus Patent License]].
+When that is not possible, then contributions using the following licenses can be accepted:

 * BSD (2-clause): http://opensource.org/licenses/BSD-2-Clause
 * BSD (3-clause): http://opensource.org/licenses/BSD-3-Clause